TDarkShadow/iheartnewvegas/setup.md

 > ℹ️ If you get a pop-up called **Show tutorial?**, choose **No**.

 > ⚠️ From this point on, *always* use Mod Organizer 2 to run the game and to launch any tools you use.
 Mod Organizer 2 uses a Virtual Files folder, which is kept separate from your New Vegas installation.
 Failing to run the game through Mod Organizer 2 will mean the game won't register any of the installed mods.

+You can hide unnecessary information in Mod Organizer 2 by right clicking on the headers above the installed mods, and unchecking the tabs you don't want to see.
+I suggest unchecking everything but the **Conflicts**, **Flags**, and **Priority** boxes.
+You can also click on the **X** to the bottom right of the **load order** panel, hiding unnecessary background information seen on the pane below.

 ### Adjusting mod and load order